Anthony Eden: Legacy

-Eden was well-mannered, well-groomed, and good-looking.
+Eden liked to portray himself as well-mannered and well-groomed.
 This image gave him huge popular support throughout his political life, but some contemporaries felt he was merely a superficial person lacking any deeper convictions.
 That view was enforced by his very pragmatic approach to politics.
-Sir Oswald Mosley, for example, said he never understood why Eden was so strongly pushed by the Tory party, as he felt that Eden's abilities were very much inferior to those of Macmillan and Oliver Stanley.
 In 1947, Dick Crossman called Eden "that peculiarly British type, the idealist without conviction".

 US Secretary of State Dean Acheson regarded Eden as quite an old-fashioned amateur in politics, typical of the British establishment.
 In contrast, Soviet Leader Nikita Khrushchev commented that until his Suez adventure Eden had been "in the top world class".

 Eden was heavily influenced by Stanley Baldwin when he first entered Parliament.
 After earlier combative beginnings, he cultivated a low-key speaking style that relied heavily on rational argument and consensus-building, rather than rhetoric and party point-scoring, which was often highly effective in the Commons.
 However, he was not always an effective public speaker, and his parliamentary performances sometimes disappointed many of his followers, such as after his resignation from Neville Chamberlain's government.
+Sir Oswald Mosley said he never understood why Eden was so strongly pushed by the Conservative party, as he felt that Eden's abilities were very much inferior to those of Macmillan and Oliver Stanley.
 Winston Churchill once even commented on one of Eden's speeches that the latter had used every cliché except "God is love".
 That was deliberate; Eden often struck out original phrases from speech drafts and replaced them with clichés.

 Eden's inability to express himself clearly is often attributed to shyness and lack of self-confidence.
 Eden is known to have been much more direct in meeting with his secretaries and advisers than in cabinet meetings and public speeches and sometimes tended to become enraged and behave "like a child", only to regain his temper within a few minutes.
 Many who worked for him remarked that he was "two men": one charming, erudite, and hard-working, and the other petty and prone to temper tantrums, during which he would insult his subordinates.

 As prime minister, Eden was notorious for telephoning ministers and newspaper editors from 6 a.m. onward.
 Rothwell wrote that even before Suez, the telephone had become "a drug": "During the Suez Crisis Eden's telephone mania exceeded all bounds".